UnionInternationalCheminsdeFer/OSDM/spec/synchronization.md

 ## Synchronization

 For carriers or allocators to inform distributors about changes in a trip or a booking, we have added an API that a carrier/allocator system can inform a distributor about that fact, that a trip or a booking has changed.
-The distributor can then itself inform a passenger or the buyer e.g. a travel agency about changes to the trip, the booking or the complaint.
+The distributor can then itself inform a passenger or the purchaser e.g. a travel agency about changes to the trip, the booking or the complaint.

 ![Synchronization](../images/synchronization/synchronization.png)